Roger Lafontant: Attempted coup d'état

 During the democratic elections in Haiti from 1990 to 1991, Lafontant attempted a coup on the night of 6–7 January 1991.
 While Lafontant claimed to have the support of the army, General Hérard Abraham and the military high command immediately condemned the coup.
-In a statement to the public, Abraham spoke on Monday morning, on the mutiny of a group "in the pay of Roger Lafontant" who hijacked the provisional President of the Republic, Ertha Pascal-Trouillot and "forced (him) to resign."
+In a statement to the public, Abraham spoke on Monday morning, on the mutiny of a group "in the pay of Roger Lafontant" who hijacked the provisional President of the Republic, Ertha Pascal-Trouillot and "forced (her) to resign."
 Abraham said that "the armed forces of Haiti, faithful to their constitutional responsibilities", condemned the "terrorist act" and "take all steps to ensure that the situation returns to normal."
 He called on the population to remain calm."

 The international community and the Organization of American States condemned the attempt to overthrow the provisional government of Haiti.
 The day of the coup, the OAS Permanent Council held an emergency meeting to discuss the situation in Haiti and decided to support the interim government.
 Some 75 people were killed and over 150 others were injured in the violence that erupted in Port-au-Prince during the attempted coup.
 Lafontant was arrested with a dozen accomplices, soldiers, and militia members of the Tontons Macoutes.

 Aftermath and death

 On 31 July 1991, Lafontant was sentenced to life in prison for his attempted coup against the government of Haiti.
-He was killed in prison during a coup later that year on 30 September 1991.
+He was killed in prison later that year on 29 September 1991, while Aristide's government was being toppled by Raoul Cédras's military junta.

+In 1994, his wife, Gladys (who moved to Queens), filed a lawsuit against Aristide (then in exile in the US) where she alleged that Aristide had personally ordered the execution of Lafontant immediately prior to his fleeing to Venezuela.
+The military junta charged Aristide with the assassination.
+As the US still recognized Aristide as the lawful President of Haiti and he thus enjoyed head-of-state immunity, Gladys's lawsuit was dismissed.